 During his years in Darwin, Davo played Australian Rules football with the mighty yellow and blue, the Mak Mak Wanderers Eagles Football Club, where he was a Vice Captain at Under-16 level for two seasons.

 In the 1980s, Davo returned to his home town of Gunbalanya and took up a role as a Community Liaison Health Worker with the NT Medical Health Service.
 He was an energetic in his role and loved helping his fellow countrymen with immunisation and healthy lifestyle practices.

 In Gunbalanya, Davo met his beloved wife in Elizabeth Rami, who changed her surname to Nawirridj when they had their first child.
 After working for decades at Gunbalanya Clinic, Davo moved to another role at Community Council as Department of Social Security agent where he worked for around 15 years.

 Davo was also a council member for old Kunbarllanjnja Community Council, on which he served from 1995, when it was established by the Department of Local Government, until 2008.
 In 2012 Davo was re-elected to West Arnhem Regional Council as a Councillor for Gunbalanya Ward.

 Cr Davison Nawirridj encourages young school leavers to take up positions at Council so they can become active role models in their community.
 He also believes it is important to be involved in culture and ceremony.

-Deputy Mayor James Marrawal was born and grew up at Warruwi and attended the local community school before he was old enough to move to Darwin for secondary studies at Kormilda College and later Darwin High School.
+Mayor James Marrawal was born and grew up at Warruwi and attended the local community school before he was old enough to move to Darwin for secondary studies at Kormilda College and later Darwin High School.